ChronicChannel-test/CIC-test-naei-multigroup-viewer/SharedResources/README.md

 Centralized Supabase database connection configuration.
 - Exports: `SupabaseConfig.initSupabaseClient()`
 - Used by all applications to connect to the NAEI database
+- **Requires** `window.__NAEI_SUPABASE_CONFIG` to be defined *before* loading the script.
+Load the generated `SharedResources/supabase-env.js` (see below) or set the global manually at deployment time.
+The script now throws immediately if the runtime config is missing so that misconfigured environments fail fast instead of silently connecting to the wrong Supabase project.

 #### `analytics.js`
 Lightweight site-wide analytics helper.